CS6440: Introduction to Health Informatics — Fall 2018

-The Spring 2018 semester of the CS6440 class will begin on January 8, 2018.
-This page provides information about the Georgia Tech CS6440 class on Health Informatics relevant only to the Spring 2018 semester.
+The Fall 2018 semester of the CS6440 class will begin on August 20, 2018.
+This page provides information about the Georgia Tech CS6440 class on Health Informatics relevant only to the Fall 2018 semester.
 Note that this page is subject to change at any time.
 Below, you will find a basic form of the course’s calendar, grading criteria, and other information.
 For more complete information about the course’s requirements and learning objectives, please see the general CS6440 page.

 Individual Activities: Activities